Lota Faucets Review & Rating Updated: 05/30/23

 This Company In Brief

-The company also manufactures store brand faucets for large retailers.
-For example, many of the
+Lota also manufactures store brand faucets for large retailers.

 " We provide a full-service product development consultancy to our clients with an integrated approach.
 Most of Lota's clients collaborate with the Design Studio to discuss trends and develop new and innovative product designs.
 Our product development is supported by detailed market research with both consumers and trade professionals throughout North America."

-Its ability to design, engineer, prototype and then produce unique faucets for each of its customers has made it a perennial favorite with faucet companies, especially smaller companies, which are unable to afford such capabilities in house.
+Its ability to design, engineer, prototype and then produce unique faucets for each of its customers has made it a perennial favorite with North American faucet companies, especially smaller companies, that are unable to afford such capabilities in-house.

-Lota has also established a U.S. based customer service and warranty operation to support its faucets sold in the U.S. and Canada.
+Lota has also established a very efficient U.S. based customer service and warranty operation to support its faucets sold in the U.S. and Canada.